CuriousDolphin/VirtualLabs/README.md

 You can run the app (frontend,backend and db) just type in root folder:

-- `docker-compose up build` (you can omit build if images are already builded)
+- `docker-compose up `

 to shutdown:

 - `docker-compose down`

+to rebuild and then execute:

+- `docker-compose up --build `

 the process might be very slower (around 5-7 mins) because the containers build both frontend and backend.